 Xcopy Source [Destination] /c command lets us to continue file-copying even if error occurs.

 For Ex: To copy files from ‘C:\project’ to the folder ‘D:\Backup‘, by excluding the files with errors, the following command line will be used:

 xcopy “C:\project D:\Backup /c

-However, using Xcopy commands are not easy to use.
-System administrators may be able to use.
-But Xcopy is not for common users.
+However, Xcopy commands are not easy to use.
+System administrators may be able to use it.
+But Xcopy is not for ordinary users.